 - 1/2 teaspoon freshly ground black pepper

-- 3 to 4 Tablespoons basil pesto
+- 3 to 4 tablespoons basil pesto, to taste

-Add the tomatoes, vegetable stock, bay leaves and salt.
-Lock lid in place, select High Pressure and 5 minutes cook time.
+- Add the tomatoes, vegetable stock, bay leaves, and salt.
+Lock the lid in place, select High Pressure and 5 minutes cook time.